 In many ways it is simply a cultural misunderstanding, as many new arrivals are simply unfamiliar with Montana's tradition of open space and open access.
-The Jefferson River Canoe Trail Association is seeking long-term solutions to sustain Montana's outdoor traditions, especially through the purchase of conservation and recreation easements along the Jefferson River.
+The Jefferson River Chapter of the Lewis and Clark Trail Heritage Foundation is seeking long-term solutions to sustain Montana's outdoor traditions, especially through the purchase of conservation and recreation easements along the Jefferson River.

 We welcome you to join us in our efforts to make a real difference in this part of the world.
 If you have ideas or enthusiasm to make this vision a reality, please join our group today.
 We hold our meetings almost exclusively via e-mail.
 You can participate in our e-mail discussions at your own convenience from your own home or office.
-There is no membership fee and no obligations.
-Just click here to subscribe to the list.
+Please click here to join.
 You will also be invited to participate in our annual meeting and float trips, as we get together once each year for a more personal dialogue and loads of fun.

 Thank you so incredibly much for all of your information that made our trip down the Jefferson possible.
 My husband and I floated/paddled from Waterloo to the bridge just before Three Forks.
 We spent two overnights.
 It was an amazing and memorable trip.
 I saw two moose, three grey owls, more bald eagles than I could count, white pelicans, cormorants, golden eagles, heron rookeries, and a coyote.
 I have been telling everyone about it.
 We did the trip in two lake kayaks.